 In 2016, the Consumer Product Safety Commission estimated over 20,000 injuries resulting from inflatable bounce houses, which is more than double the injuries from a decade ago.
 Some accidents that could lead to injuries in bounce houses are:

-- Neck Injury- The neck and spine are very fragile, especially in children.
+- Neck injury: The neck and spine are very fragile, especially in children.
 Neck injuries can occur when landing the wrong way, coming down on the neck or head, or colliding with others.
-If an accident occurs, your child may be difficult to identify a neck injury, so keep an eye out for symptoms afterwards.
+If an accident occurs, your child may have difficulty identifying a neck injury, so keep an eye out for symptoms afterwards.

 Improper Anchoring or Inspection